-ASN's Executive Officer interacts with the elected Officers of the Society in order to manage the business affairs of the Society and the scientific journals, maintain a relationship with the Federation of American Societies for Experimental Biology (FASEB), coordinate public affairs activities, and provide support for the selection and scheduling of the scientific program at the annual meeting (Experimental Biology).
+ASN's Executive Officer partners with the elected Officers of the Society in order to manage the programmatic and business affairs of the Society.
 During his tenure as the Chief Executive, Courtney has developed innovative programs in education & professional development, launched new nutrition publications and expanded activities and services to 72 countries around the world.
-During this unprecedented level of growth for the society, ASN revenue has more than doubled, membership has increased by over 90%, and ASN has become a central resource where policymakers, government funders and thought leaders go to get the latest information on nutrition research and practice.
+During this unprecedented level of growth for the society, ASN revenue has more than tripled, membership has increased by more than 250%, and ASN has become a central resource where policymakers, government funders and thought leaders interact to advance nutrition research and practice.
 ASN publishes the number one and number two ranked journals in the field, holds the largest nutrition science annual meeting in world, and is a leader in nutrition public policy and advocacy.

 Prior to his current position at ASN, Dr. Courtney was the President and Chief Executive Officer of the Clinical Research Forum and the Clinical Research Foundation.
 The Clinical Research Forum was formed in 1996 to discuss the unique and complex challenges to clinical research in academic health centers.
 The primary activities of the forum were to convene the top leaders in the clinical research community that together invested over $100 billion annually to fund medical research in the areas of prevention, treatment, and the cures for disease.
 Through its activities, the Forum enabled the sharing of best practices in clinical research and played an important national advocacy role in support of the broader interests and needs of clinical research community.
 During Dr. Courtney's tenure, revenue increased by 168% and membership in the Forum increased 130%.
 The Forum's members received over 65% of the total 2004 NIH extramural awards to medical centers and include 31 of the top 33 NIH university grantee institutions and the top 8 independent domestic hospitals.